-RECRUIT STRATEGICALLY TO ATTRACT A DIVERSE RANGE OF PROSPECTIVE STUDENTS WHO ARE GOOD CANDIDATES FOR YOUR PROGRAM.
+RECRUIT STRATEGICALLY TO ATTRACT ALL PROSPECTIVE STUDENTS WHO ARE GOOD CANDIDATES FOR YOUR PROGRAM.

 - RECRUIT STUDENTS WHO COULD ENROLL IN YOUR PROGRAM WITHIN THE NEXT 1 TO 3 YEARS.